Sun Wukong and the Buddhist Saint Mulian

 Soul being forced to eat iron pellets

-Fig. 2 – A damned soul being force-fed red hot iron pellets (larger version); Fig. 3 – Souls being forced to drink molten copper (larger version).
-Images from the 20th-century.
+Fig. 2 – A damned soul being force-fed red hot iron pellets (larger version).
+Fig. 3 – Souls being forced to drink molten copper (larger version).

-The same source explains the hells of hunger and thirst are the respective fourth and fifth of sixteen minor hells (xiao yu, 小獄) making up one of the eight greater purgatories (Da diyu, 大地獄) called the hell of Consciousness (Xiang, 想).
-Sinners reborn into this labyrinth of pain are full of anger and lash out at each other with scythe-like claws and swords and daggers.
-They remain conscious through endless rounds of dismemberment and resurrection via a magical wind.
+The same source explains that the hells of hunger and thirst are the respective fourth and fifth of sixteen minor hells (shiliu xiaoyu, 十六小獄) making up one of the eight greater purgatories (ba da diyu, 八大地獄) called the hell of consciousness (xiang, 想).
+Sinners reborn into this labyrinth of pain are full of anger and lash out at each other with scythe-like claws, as well as swords and daggers.
+They remain conscious through endless rounds of dismemberment and resurrection via a cold, magical wind (lengfeng, 冷風).
 They then wander into each successive minor hell, enduring everything from grinding by hot millstones to their flesh and bones being shattered by blistering cold.
 Again, each sinner remains conscious and resurrects between each purgatory (Howard, 1986, pp. 129-134).

-It should be noted that, unlike the Judeo-Christian tradition, rebirth in the Buddhist hell is not forever.
+It should be noted that unlike the Judeo-Christian tradition, rebirth in the Buddhist hell is not forever.
 For some it may last eons, but the torture serves to cleanse the spirit of past sins gained in life.
-Once the karmic debt has been repaid, the soul will be reborn into one of the other six realms of existence (hell, hungry ghost, animal, human, asura, and deva).
+Once the karmic debt has been repaid, the soul will be reborn into one of the other six realms of existence: hell, hungry ghost, animal, human, asura, or deva.
 Sometimes souls have to work their way back up to human status if they have particularly heavy karmic baggage.

 II.
 Other Damned Celestials

 Sun Wukong is not the only celestial to be damned to drink molten copper.
-Readers may be surprised to learn that this same heavenly punishment also afflicts King Yama (Yanluo Wang, 閻羅王), the greatest of the Ten Judges of Hell.
+Readers may be surprised to learn that King Yama (Yanluo Wang, 閻羅王), fifth of the Ten Judges of Hell, also suffers from this affliction.
 The aforementioned Dīrghāgama reads:

 Buddha said to the bhiksus: “South of Jambudvipa, in the interior of the great Diamond Mountain, lies the palace of King Yama.
 The realm he governs extends for six thousand yojanas in both directions.
 His city has seven rows of ramparts, with seven nets and seven rows of trees … Day and night, three times a day, a huge copper cauldron automatically places itself in front of him.
 If the huge cauldron emerges in the interior of the palace, the king, upon seeing it, rushes out of the palace stricken by horror and fright.
 But then, if the cauldron emerges outside the palace, the king, upon seeing it, reenters the palace stricken by horror and fright.
 Giant hell wardens grab King Yama and have him lie down on hot irons.
 With iron hooks, they split his mouth open and force molten copper down.
 It burns his lips and tongue; from the throat, it reaches his stomach.
 It spreads down below and passes through [his body] so that no place is left unburnt.
 The punishment continues [in this fashion] until its completion.
 Afterwards, King Yama returns to seek amusement with all his ladies.
 Many great state[s]men, who possessed riches, are also punished in this way” (Howard, 1986, p.
 141).